Oily Scalp After Keratin Treatment: Why It Happens and How to Fix It

 Because you’re not used to stretching your hair washing for that long, it will feel weird at first because of the adjustment period.

 What you need to understand is that your scalp is not producing excess oil.
 Instead, it’s trying to rebalance itself.

 The best thing to do is to be patient and let your body do its job.

 I guarantee you after 2 weeks, it will feel normal not washing your hair as much.

 Sulfates are chemical detergents used in household cleaning products.
 They are tough on grease and can blast away any stubborn dirt from your sink, oven, and kitchen appliances.

 Now imagine how these chemicals interact with your hair and scalp!

-Sulfates can break down the scalp’s moisture layer, leaving it exposed to severe dryness and infection from bacteria like fungus.
+Sulfates can break down the scalp’s moisture layer, leaving the scalp dry.

 To fight back the harsh effects of sulfates, the scalp produces more sebum to protect itself and keep the hair lubricated.